dcts/coinrocketapp.com/README.md

 by dcts / v0.0

-# Contribute

-if you want to contribute in any way, feel free to open a branch and create a pull request!
-Things that need to be done:
+# ToDo List / Bugs (in development)
+- [ ] Total Portfolio Value is not working (hardcoded)
+- [ ] refactor card creatiion code
 - [ ] landing page where user can input his holdings and gets redirected to his portfolio link
 - [ ] Coin Rocket Logo design
 - [ ] improve coin cards (add 24h/7d % changes)
 - [ ] responsiveness: designs for tablets and desktop usage
+- [ ] support for different currencies (€ and $)

+# Contribute

+if you want to contribute in any way, feel free to tackle a point from the above todo list and create a pull request!